Arian Kabashi (footballer, born 1997): 2021 season as a permanent player

 On 20 January 2021, Kabashi signed a two-year contract with Ettan Norra club Dalkurd FF.
 His debut with Dalkurd FF came a day later in the 2020–21 Svenska Cupen group stage against BK Häcken after being named in the starting line-up.

 Helsingborgs IF

-On 6 August 2022, Kabashi signed a three-and-a-half year contract with Allsvenskan club Helsingborgs IF.
-His debut with Helsingborgs IF came two days later in a 5–0 away defeat against BK Häcken after coming on as a substitute at 38th minute in place of Alexander Faltsetas.
+On 6 August 2022, Kabashi signed a three-and-a-half-year contract with Allsvenskan club Helsingborgs IF.
+His debut with Helsingborgs IF came two days later in a 5–0 away defeat against BK Häcken after coming on as a substitute in the 38th minute in place of Alexander Faltsetas.
 Thirteen days after debut, Kabashi scored his first goal for Helsingborgs IF in his third appearance for the club in a 1–2 away win over GIF Sundsvall in Allsvenskan.

+On January 15, 2025, Kabashi terminated his contract with Helsingborgs.

 International career

 Born and raised in Sweden, Kabashi is of Kosovo Albanian origin from Istog.
+His family are from the Kabashi tribe.
 In September 2016, Kabashi declared that he was interested in representing Kosovo.
 On 17 January 2017, Kabashi received a call-up from Albania U21 for a seven-day training camp in Durrës.